-3.8 Calculation Logic
+3.7 Specifying the Calculation Logic

 The diabetes control surveillance metric calculation logic is described below; see Appendix C for the calculation logic diagram.
+This logic should be applied after the population of interest and measurement period have been defined and patient matching and linkage has been completed.

 - 1. Is the individual 18 years or older?
-(Y/N)

-- o If no, exclude.

-- If yes, proceed to next step.

-- 2. Did the individual have at least one documented encounter with at least one diagnostic code in the measurement period?
-(Y/N)

-- o If no, exclude.

-- o If yes, proceed to next step.

-- 3. Did the individual have one or more ICD-10 diagnostic codes indicating diabetes (E10, E11, and E13) in the measurement period?
-(Y/N)

-- o If no, exclude.

-- o If yes, proceed to next step.

-- 4. Did the individual have an ICD-10 code indicating diabetes mellitus during or due to pregnancy (O24) during the measurement period?
-(Y/N)

-- o If yes, exclude.

-- If no, proceed to next step.

-- 5. Did the individual have one or more A1C labs constrained to codes in the HbA1C Laboratory Test value set (OID 2.16.840.1.113883.3.464.1003.198.12.10134) in the measurement period?
-(Y/N) - If no, exclude. - If yes, proceed to next step. - 6.
-Did the individual have one or more A1C results >4% and <15% constrained to codes in HbA1C Laboratory Test value set4 in the measurement period? - If no, exclude. - o If yes, include the individual in the denominator. - 7.
+(Y/N) - o If no, exclude. - If yes, proceed to next step. - 2.
+Did the individual have evidence of at least one clinical service in the measurement period?
+(Y/N) - o If no, exclude. - o If yes, proceed to next step. - 3.
+Did the individual have one or more ICD-10 diagnostic codes indicating diabetes (E10, E11, and E13) in the measurement period?
+(Y/N) - o If no, exclude. - o If yes, proceed to next step. - 4.
+Did the individual have an ICD-10 code indicating diabetes mellitus during or due to pregnancy (O24) during the measurement period?
+(Y/N) - o If yes, exclude. - o If no, proceed to next step. - 5.
+Did the individual have one or more A1C labs constrained to codes in the HbA1C Laboratory Test value set (OID 2.16.840.1.113883.3.464.1003.198.12.101310) in the measurement period?
+(Y/N) - o If no, exclude. - o If yes, proceed to next step. - 6.
+Did the individual have one or more A1C results >4% and <15% constrained to codes in HbA1C Laboratory Test value set10 in the measurement period? - o If no, exclude. - o If yes, include the individual in the denominator. - 7.
 What was the individual's last A1C result in the measurement period? - If the A1C result was <7%, this individual's diabetes control status is classified as "Well Controlled."
-Calculate as proportion of denominator. - If the A1C result was ≥7% and <9%, this individual's diabetes control status is classified as "Moderately Controlled."
-Calculate as proportion of denominator. - If the A1C result was ≥9%, this individual's diabetes control status is classified as "Not Controlled."
+Calculate as proportion of denominator. - o If the A1C result was ≥7% and <9%, this individual's diabetes control status is classified as "Moderately Controlled."
+Calculate as proportion of denominator. - o If the A1C result was ≥9%, this individual's diabetes control status is classified as "Not Controlled."
 Calculate as proportion of denominator.